CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 {{%notice note%}}

 Purging existing addresses on interfaces with multiple `iface` stanzas is not supported.
 Doing so can result in the configuration of multiple addresses for an interface after you change an interface address and reload the configuration with `ifreload -a`.
 If this happens, you must shut down and restart the interface with `ifup` and `ifdown`, or manually delete superfluous addresses with `ip address delete specify.ip.address.here/mask dev DEVICE`.
-See also the {{<link url="#caveats-and-errata" text="Caveats and Errata">}} section below for cautions about using multiple `iface` stanzas for the same interface.
+See also the {{<link url="#considerations" text="Considerations">}} section below for cautions about using multiple `iface` stanzas for the same interface.

 {{%/notice%}}